end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 ## Certificats

 By default, we cannot know your domain name.
 So we provide default certificats for HTTPS but without valid CA.
 You have to replace those provided by yours.

 NGINX is provided as docker container.
 The certificats can be modified on filesystem through a volume.

-## Security

-Work in progress